Sameeksha151/AI-Welfare-Agent/README.md

-<<<<<<< HEAD
-# Welfare-scheme-recommendation-AI-agent
-Connecting you with government welfare schemes, scholarships, and benefits you're eligible for.
-Our AI-powered system makes it simple to find the support you deserve.
+AI Welfare Agent is a smart tool that helps people discover government welfare schemes they’re eligible for.
+Using AI, it matches users with the right benefits based on their needs, making the whole process simple, quick, and stress-free.